Artificial emotional intelligence: a safer, smarter future with 5G and emotion recognition

-Category: Environment Hits: 0The combination of new 5G communication technologies with AI-based systems are ushering in a 'smart generation' of vehicles, drones, and even entire cities.
+Category: Environment Hits: 3The combination of new 5G communication technologies with AI-based systems are ushering in a 'smart generation' of vehicles, drones, and even entire cities.
 Now, researchers take things one step further by introducing a 5G-assisted emotion detection system that uses wireless signals and body movement.
 In their latest publication, they outline its working principle, application prospects, and potential security threats, highlighting the need for a robust, impregnable AI algorithm to drive it.

 Read more https://www.sciencedaily.com/releases/2021/02/210211113917.htm